Our specialist solicitors are on hand to support you with any employment issues you may have.

-With offices throughout the country, Poole Alcock is one of the UK’s leading divorce and family law firms.
-Contact us today for your free initial consultation with our Family Law on-boarding specialists.
+With offices throughout the country, Poole Alcock is one of the UK’s leading divorce and family law firms and is ranked in Chambers & Partners as a leading firm.
+Contact us today for an initial consultation with our Family Law on-boarding specialists.

 A prenuptial/pre-civil agreement usually sets out how the couple wishes their assets to be divided between them if they later separate or divorce.
 Although it is not legally binding, providing the courts are satisfied that the parties freely entered in to the agreement and in the circumstances it is fair to uphold the agreement, the parties should expect to be held to it upon separation.